cdterry87/magicdateball-archive/README.md

-cp .env.example .env      # Create your .env file based on the .env.example file and change the appropriate values php artisan key:generate  # Generate an application key for your project npm install               # Installs dependencies with npm npm run. build            # Builds the javascript part of the application
+cp .env.example .env      # Create your .env file based on the .env.example file and change the appropriate values php artisan key:generate  # Generate an application key for your project npm install               # Installs dependencies with npm npm run build            # Builds the javascript part of the application

 php artisan serve         # Runs the application on a local web server
 ```